 Find a Dentist

-To save you the burden of finding a dentist when you arrive in Costa Rica, you can start you search online through websites like Dental Departures where you can compare different dental clinics, read customer reviews, and book an online appointment.
+To save you the burden of finding a dentist when you arrive in Costa Rica, you can start you search online by asking online communities such as Facebook group.

 In addition, most clinics have websites; just use keywords to search for a dentist.
-If you’re uncertain about how to find a reputable dentist, trust online agencies to help you.
+If you’re uncertain about how to find a reputable dentist, read out section below on the best dentists in Costa Rica.

 Book an Appointment